ai4life-opencalls/oc_1_project_3/README.md

     conda env create -y -f environment.yml
     ```
 5. Now, and everytime you start your terminal, it is important to activate the
    environment.
 To do that, type `conda activate ckd`.
+If this does not work, that means
+   that you probably need to do a `conda init bash` first and restart your terminal first.
-6. You can start a Jupyter server by typing `jupyter`.
-Test that you can navigate and
+6. You can start a Jupyter server by typing `jupyter notebook`.
+It will open a new page
-   open the notebooks in the `quality_control` folder.
+   in your browser.
+There, navigate to the `quality_control` folder and open one of the
+   notebook.
-7. You can start napari by typing `napari`.
+7. Open a new terminal, activate the environment and start napari by typing `napari`.

 ## Usage